 do not harden your hearts.”

+I think we have a misunderstanding of biblical rest.
 I am not referring to rest as a break from work, a vacation in the mountains, nor is it getting out of debt, a better job or a night to binge on Netflix.
-What I am thinking of is a deep contentment of the soul, an inner peace, tranquility, a confidence that is rooted and solid in spite of the swirling chaos and confusion the world offers.
+What I am thinking of is a deep contentment of the soul, an inner peace, tranquility, a confidence that is steadfast regardless of the swirling chaos and confusion the world offers.
 But you ask, is that even possible in the 21st century and if so, how do I get there?

 Yes, I believe it is, but it takes work to get there.
 One might ask, Work?
 I thought the New Testament was all about grace through faith – everything was already done at the cross?
-And while that is true regarding our salvation, we have been saved and delivered from the tyranny of Egypt and this world system but are we living in the promised land of rest?
-For they are related, but they are not the same!
+And while that is true regarding our salvation, can we genuinely confess that we are living in the promised rest which is available?
+For these two subjects, salvation and rest are certainly related, but they are not the same!

-Hebrews three and four as well as the opening chapters of Joshua point us to the availability of God’s rest.
-The two models of rest provided in Hebrews are the creation story and then Joshua leading the Jews to possess Canaanite territory.
+Hebrews three and four as well as the opening chapters of Joshua point us to the availability God’s rest.
+The two models presented in Hebrews are the creation story and Joshua leading the Jews to possess the territory given to Abraham.
 The creation story was six days of God’s creative handiwork followed by a sabbath.
-The model pictured in Joshua was to drive out the Canaanites and possess their territory, thus inheriting a homeland which they neither built nor planted.
+The model pictured by Joshua was to drive out the Canaanites and subsequently possess the land; inheriting a homeland which they neither built nor planted.

-So, as we discover, the concept of rest is the completion of a task.
-God created and then rested.
-The Jews were to take possession of the land and then enjoy rest.
-The rest came after the task not as a replacement for the task.
-That is what God had in mind for the ancient Hebrews and it remains available for us as well, but there were some obstacles which prevented the attainment of these goals.
+So, if we think about this, the creation story shows us that God created and then he rested.
+Similarly, Joshua’s charge (beginning with Jericho) was to lead the Jews to take possession of the land and then enjoy rest.
+In both instances we discover that rest is what occurs at the completion of a task.
+It assumes the task has been completed (creation/conquering the land).
+That is what God had in mind for the ancient Hebrews and it remains available for us as well, but there were some obstacles which prevented its fulfillment.

 A Life of Wandering

-We now come to that pivotal verse which provides the glue connecting Israel as our example to Jesus as our high priest.
+We now come to that famously misunderstood verse which provides the glue connecting Joshua as our example to Jesus as our high priest.

 For the word of God is alive and powerful.
 It is sharper than the sharpest two-edged sword, cutting between soul and spirit, between joint and marrow.
 It exposes our innermost thoughts and desires.
 Nothing in all creation is hidden from God’s sight.
 Everything is uncovered and laid bare before the eyes of him to whom we must give account.

-When I hear the word of God it cuts, divides or separates between my soul and spirit.
-The word of God as a sword is an offensive weapon, but the target of that weapon is not those around me nor people who grate on my nerves.
+The sword with which we fight is not intended to capture cities or to destroy people groups.
+Rather it is to be turned inward on my own soul to cut, divide, and separate.
+The word of God as a sword is an offensive weapon, but the target of that weapon is not those around me or people who grate on my nerves.
 The one needing to be driven out of the land is my own nature, my “old man”, my habitual patterns of behavior.
 Is that not what needs to die, for only then can I experience the rest which he has promised.
-The word of God, if I allow, will expose my motives, my hidden agendas and the dark places in my soul.
+The word of God, if I allow, will expose my motives, my hidden agendas, and the dark places in my soul.

 The final verse of Hebrews 4 sums up our exposed condition beautifully.
 It is a blessed place to find ourselves emotionally naked and exposed by the word of God because this is where our high priest can do his best and lasting work, because he is our Joshua, our commander of the armies of heaven.

-Thank you, Lord Jesus, for being my high priest, for understanding all the broken pieces of my life and graciously leading me on toward inner wholeness and spiritual maturity.
-Please lead me on and give me the courage and strength to follow you into that place of rest and wholeness.
+Thank you, Lord Jesus, for being my high priest, for understanding all the broken pieces of my life and graciously leading me on toward inner harmony and spiritual maturity.
+Please meet with me as you met with Joshua before that great battle Joshua 5:14.
+Lead me on and give me the courage and strength to follow you into that place of obedience and rest.